Updated: Sep 28

-Horror movies nowadays have many cinematic shortcomings, including employing excessive clichés and jump scenes, and having predicable plotlines.
+Horror movies nowadays have many cinematic shortcomings, including predictable plotlines and excessive use of jump scenes.
 But for me, there is one issue that is most reprehensible.
-Critics are finally coming around to admitting the problem exists in even famous, genre-setting horror movies such as A Nightmare on Elm Street (1984) and The Ring (2002).
+Critics are finally coming around to admitting the problem exists in even genre-setting horror movies such as A Nightmare on Elm Street (1984) and The Ring (2002).

 Beginning, middle, and end